CameronBell1337/ATProject01/README.md

 E: to stop and start balloon spawner
 Arrow keys: Tower selection.

-There should be a Zip file in main directory with a built EXE
+There should be a Zip file in main directory with a built EXE.

 ## TROUBLESHOOT
 If when you try to open the exe and it opens and instantly closes.